federicobozzini/unige-data-visualization/project/documentation.md

 To complete the application 1 the main technique the we used that were novel for us, was the *d3.stack* tools, to plot a stacked area chart using the full capabilities of *d3.js*.
 We also got a much better understing of [grouping vs non-grouping selection](https://bost.ocks.org/mike/selection/).

 ### App 2 - regional indicators

+To better show the data we used d3-tip a d3 plugin used to show tooltips on the visualizations.

 ## Technical requirements